zlehmann/js-object-oriented-bind-call-apply-readme-v-000/README.md

 > things that run, but also things like `{}` in JavaScript.

-Both `call` and `apply` give us a way to invoke a function and explicitly set its context (what `this` will equal) in thei first argument.
+Both `call` and `apply` give us a way to invoke a function and explicitly set its context (what `this` will equal) in their first argument.
 The difference between the two is how arguments are passed to the function.

 #### Passing Arguments With `call` and `apply`